AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-android-player.md

 You can assign a user friendly device name to your Android player, thereby sending the assigned device name to Adobe Experience Manager (AEM).
 This capability not only allows you to name your Android player but also allows to you to easily assign appropriate content.

+>[!NOTE]
+>You can choose the Player name only before registration.
+Once the Player is registered, the Player name cannot be changed anymore.

 Follow the steps below to configure the name in Android player:

 1. Navigate to **settings** --> **About device**